 These special lanes are separated from the three existing non-tolled lanes by striping and white plastic sticks.
 They provide a reliable, non-stop, toll-free route for public transit buses, registered van pools and emergency vehicles.
 To help keep the express lanes from becoming congested, individual drivers pay a variable toll that increases when traffic is heavy and decreases when it is light.
 The primary goal is not to generate revenue, but to keep the express lane traffic free-flowing as much as possible.

 Express Lanes are not intended for everyday use.
 They are designed to be there when you really need them.
 They will hopefully also encourage people to carpool because they have the option to split the cost of the trip among each occupant in the vehicle.
 Because their capacity will be limited, individual drivers will have to decide whether any particular trip is worth the toll being charged at the time they wish to use the express lane.

-Individual drivers will only be able to enter or exit the MoPac Express Lanes at designated locations in order to maximize safety and efficiency.
-However, emergency vehicles will be able to drive over the flexible sticks and access the lanes to remove disabled vehicles anywhere along the 11-mile route.
-There will be three entry and exit points.
-Electronic signs will indicate the toll rate before each of entry point.
+Individual drivers are only able to enter or exit the MoPac Express Lanes at designated locations in order to maximize safety and efficiency.
+However, emergency vehicles are able to drive over the flexible sticks and access the lanes to remove disabled vehicles anywhere along the 11-mile route.
+There are three entry and exit points.
+Electronic signs indicate the toll rate before each entry point.

 - North, near Parmer Lane

 - Central, between Far West Boulevard and RM 2222